brunosoaresds/csi-monitor/README.md

 ## Cite this tool

-This tool was developed inside a master degree work named **Sensing Movement using IEEE 802.11n Interfaces**.
+This tool was developed inside a master degree work named **Sensing Human Movement Activities using IEEE 802.11n Interfaces**.
 To cite us, please refer the CCECE 2018 paper named "WiDMove: Sensing Movement Direction using IEEE 802.11n Interfaces".

 ### BibTeX